Dark Enlightenment: Influence in government

 It has been suggested that the Department of Government Efficiency, or DOGE, bears resemblance to RAGE, as advocated for by Yarvin.
 Land, when asked by the Financial Times if he approved of DOGE, said "the answer is definitely yes", having also endorsed Steve Bannon's goal of "deconstruction of the administrative state".
 In a report by The Washington Post, two DOGE advisors described Yarvin as an "intellectual beacon" for the department, with one saying, "It's an open secret that everyone in policymaking roles has read Yarvin."
 The report said that Yarvin, initially approving of the Trump administration, had become critical of DOGE.
-He cited its handling of the National Science Foundation and National Institutes of Health, stating "Instead of fighting against these people because they’re an enemy class who votes for the Democrats, you [should be] saying, 'Oooh, we have cookies for you.'"
+He cited its handling of the National Science Foundation and National Institutes of Health, stating "Instead of fighting against these people because they're an enemy class who votes for the Democrats, you [should be] saying, 'Oooh, we have cookies for you.
 However, Tait said that Yarvin bears some responsibility for DOGE, saying, "It would have been created, probably, regardless.
 But he spent a good chunk of time creating a justifying framework for it."
 Political philosopher Danielle Allen said that DOGE is clearly based on Yarvin's work, and the outcome was the natural result of the shortcomings in Yarvin's views.

-CNN notes that Thiel, Andreessen, Vance and Anton don't deny that they are listening to Yarvin, but they have indicated that they do not accept all of Yarvin theories:
+CNN argues that Thiel, Andreessen, Vance and Anton do not deny that they are listening to Yarvin; however, they indicated that they do not accept all of Yarvin's theories:

 An advisor to Vance denied the vice president has a close relationship with Yarvin, saying the two have met 'like once.'
 Thiel, who did not respond to a request for comment, told The Atlantic in 2023 he didn't think Yarvin's ideas would 'work' but found him to be an 'interesting and powerful' historian.
 And earlier this year [2025], Andreessen, who also did not respond to a request for comment, posted on X that one can read 'Yarvin without becoming a monarchist.'